100xdevs-cohort-3/assignments/week-4/4.2-http-servers/4/README.md

 You need to create an express HTTP server in Node.js which will handle the logic of a todo list app.

-Try to save responses in files(`todos.json`), so that even if u exit the app and run it again, the data remains (similar to databases)
+Now you will need  to store the todo list data in a `.json` file array, so that even if u exit from the app and run it again, the data remains (similar to databases).

 Each todo has a title and a description.
 The title is a string and the description is a string.